 The Committee is responsible for recommending the base salary levels for the named executive officers.
-In developing salary amounts for fiscal year 2001, the Committee reviewed the salaries for similar positions in similarly-sized companies that engage in one or more of the principal businesses of the Corporation: the manufacture and sale of cement, gypsum wallboard, recycled paperboard, and readymix concrete and aggregates.
-Included within the survey were those companies that comprise the new peer group in the "Performance Graph" below.
-The Committee confirmed that the base salaries of the named executive officers were consistent with its objective of setting base salaries within reasonable ranges for similar positions in competitive companies.
-In setting base salary levels, the Committee also considers the executive's experience level and potential for significant contributions to the Corporation's profitability.
-After completing its review and decision-making process, the Committee submitted its decision as to base salary levels to the entire Board of Directors, which confirmed the Committee's decision.
+In developing salary amounts for fiscal year 2002, the Committee based its recommendations for salary levels on (i) the review conducted last year of salaries for similar positions in similarly-sized companies that engage in one or more of the principal businesses of the Corporation: the manufacture and sale of cement, gypsum wallboard, recycled paperboard, and readymix concrete and aggregates, and (ii) the executive's level of responsibility, experience level and potential for significant contributions to the Corporation's profitability.
+These recommendations were then approved by the entire Board of Directors.